Ben Roethlisberger Player Prop Bets for NFL Week 8 | Pittsburgh vs. Cleveland 10/31/2021

 - He has tacked on six rushing yards on eight carries, averaging 1.0 yards per game.

-- The Steelers, who rank 28th in the NFL in points scored, have dropped back to pass 64.2% of the time while running the ball 35.8% of the time.
+- The Steelers, who rank 28th in the NFL in points scored, have attempted a pass 64.2% of the time while running the football 35.8% of the time.

 - Roethlisberger has attempted 25 of his 235 passes in the red zone, accounting for 62.5% of his team's red zone plays.